morpho-org/metamorpho-v1.1/README.md

 The vault's owner has the choice to distribute back these rewards to vault depositors however they want.
 For more information about this use case, see the [Rewards](#rewards) section.

 All actions that may be against users' interests (e.g. enabling a market with a high exposure) is subject to a timelock.
-To make vault setup easier, the initial timelock can be anywhere between 0 seconds and 2 weeks.
+To make vault setup easier, the initial timelock can be either 0 or anywhere between 24 hours and 2 weeks.
 Any further timelock change must set the value between 24 hours and 2 weeks.
 The `owner`, or the `guardian` if set, can revoke the action during the timelock.
 After the timelock, the action can be executed by anyone.